 Another thing to consider is how dependent your business would be on cloud reliability — even the most reliable cloud computing service providers suffer server outages now and again.

-As described in CRN's The Biggest Cloud Outages of 2015 on May 20th, 2015 Apple iCloud had a seven-hour outage that affected email and various other cloud services such as iCloud Drive, Documents, etc. Can your business function in the event of a prolonged outage of your cloud services?
+On May 20, 2015, Apple iCloud had a seven-hour outage that affected email and various other cloud services such as iCloud Drive, Documents, etc. Can your business function in the event of a prolonged outage of your cloud services?

 Established cloud computing vendors have gone to great lengths to promote the idea that they have the latest, most sophisticated data security systems possible as they want your business and realize that data security is a big concern; however, their credibility in this regard has suffered greatly in the wake of NSA snooping scandals.